MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-csv-upload.md

 ## Generate a Dataset and create a Power BI report

-1. Click "New Power BI dataset" on the Lakehouse ribbon.
+1. Select **New Power BI dataset** on the Lakehouse ribbon.
-1. Select the table to be added to the dataset model, click the Confirm button.
+1. Select the table to be added to the dataset model, select the **Confirm** button.
-1. On the dataset editing experience define relationships between multiple tables, and also apply data types normalization and DAX transformations to the data if desired.
+1. On the dataset editing experience, your are able to define relationships between multiple tables, and also apply data types normalization and DAX transformations to the data if desired.
-1. Click "New report" on the riboon.
+1. Select **New report** on the ribbon.
 1. Use the report builder experience to design a Power BI report.

    :::image type="content" source="media\get-started-csv-upload\generate-dataset-and-power-bi-report.gif" alt-text="Animated image showing dataset and power bi report generation" lightbox="media\get-started-csv-upload\generate-dataset-and-power-bi-report.gif":::